AlenjandroWang/ASVR/README.md

 Pretrain Data ASVR used in the paper are include [LLaVA-1.5-pretrain-558k](https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain) and [bunny-pretrain-laion-2m](https://huggingface.co/datasets/BoyaWu10/Bunny-v1_1-data)

 Training script with DeepSpeed ZeRO-2 can be found in ```scripts/pretrain.sh```.
-Global Batch Size is set 256
+Global Batch Size is 256

 - `--vision_tokenizer`: the visual tokenizer config.
 - `--vision_tokenizer_weight`: the visual tokenizer checkpoints.